kenduraghav/react-tutorials/log.md

 ## Day 42:

 Working on CRUD app using _ReactJS_ .
 Today learned about React router and created a sample app using React router.

+## Day 43:
+Continued to work on the CRUD App using _Reactjs_.
+Implementing a video Streaming Application using React, Redux and React-Router.